bbauska/Coursera-Bootstrap/readme.md

 inside here, will be the second row and the one in here will be the third row.

-We\'ll later on apply the column classes to this.
+We&apos;ll later on apply the column classes to this.

-Let us now move to the header in our index.html\'s body.
-And to the header, I\'m going to apply a class called as jumbotron.
+Let us now move to the header in our index.html&apos;s body.
+And to the header, I&apos;m going to apply a class called as jumbotron.

 The jumbotron component allows you to set apart the content inside the jumbotron from the rest of the page.